Skip to content

 But if this is not the case, an agent designer can avoid this situation by modifying the rules that test or augment the substructure of a previous result.
 If those rules are modified so that they match the previous results by referencing them relative to the superstate than the the local substate, EBC will be able create a valid rule without any repair.

-To detect when this is happening, use the chunk stats command.
-(See section 9.4.1.2 It will tell you if any of an agent’s learned rules that required repair.
+To detect when this is happening, use the 'chunk' stats command.
+It will tell you if any of an agent’s learned rules that required repair.
 If you instruct the explainer to record the chunk, you can also see whether a specific chunk was repaired by looking at the chunk’s individual stats

 Missing Operator Selection Knowledge

 If an agent uses rules that create operator preferences to choose amongst multiple operators in the substate, it is possible that the reasoning behind those rules needs to be incorporated in any rule learned.
-This topic is discussed in greater detail in Section 4.4.2.
+This topic is discussed in greater detail in ROSK tracking.

 Generalizing Over Operators Selected Probabilistically